retroryan/real_estate_ai_search/README.md

 # Real Estate AI Search

-An AI-powered suite of tools for real estate data analysis, Wikipedia content processing, and intelligent semantic search using state-of-the-art generative AI and embeddings.
+An AI-powered suite of tools for real estate data analysis, Wikipedia content processing, and intelligent semantic search using advanced generative AI and embeddings.
 This repository demonstrates building advanced AI-driven RAG (Retrieval-Augmented Generation) data pipelines with Elasticsearch and GraphRAG with Neo4j, showcasing how to prepare, process, and serve data for cutting-edge generative AI applications.

-## Project Overview

 This repository provides a complete generative AI-powered toolkit for building production-ready RAG and GraphRAG data pipelines: